Vlad6422/VUT_IPK_Client/Readme.md

 1. **Server Settings**: The `ServerSetings` class parses the command-line arguments to configure server settings, including transport protocol, server address, and server port.

-2. **TCP Client** [[11]](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets.tcpclient?view=net-9.0): The `TcpUser` class is used to manage the connection and communication with the server over TCP.
+2. **TCP Client** [[4]](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets.tcpclient?view=net-9.0): The `TcpUser` class is used to manage the connection and communication with the server over TCP.
 It establishes a network stream for sending and receiving data.

-3. **UDP Client** [[12]](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets.udpclient?view=net-9.0): The `UdpUser` class handles the UDP communication, including starting the client, sending messages, and receiving responses from the server.
+3. **UDP Client** [[5]](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets.udpclient?view=net-9.0): The `UdpUser` class handles the UDP communication, including starting the client, sending messages, and receiving responses from the server.

 4. **User:** ``TcpUser and UdpUser`` inherit common methods and fields, such as username, secret, display name,_isAuthorized checking messages,fields,commands for characters, length, etc.

 5. **Multithreading**: The program utilizes multithreading to manage the simultaneous execution of client-side operations, such as handling user input and maintaining the connection with the server.
 Actually can be changed to Async, working with Thread a little harder but gives more controll, this is for old programmers on C# old-school.

 I want to note that TcpClient, UdpClient is not the same as TcpUser,UdpUser.
-The first pair goes to **System.Net.Sockets Namespace** [[10]](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets?view=net-9.0) it just deals with sockets, connections, packages, essentially an abstraction over sockets.
+The first pair goes to **System.Net.Sockets Namespace** [[3]](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets?view=net-9.0) it just deals with sockets, connections, packages, essentially an abstraction over sockets.
 In its turn, a couple with the User endings, these are my classes that are responsible for logic.
-In truth, they could have been written better using more abstraction and techniques, for example, like **Strategy** [[20]](https://refactoring.guru/design-patterns/strategy) in order to write one logic for two and then simply substitute a solution, this would be more in line with OOP and would be more abstract and polymorphic.
-But the problem is that the Udp logic is still slightly different and it would be necessary to write additional logic only for it and insert it into the middle of the general solution.
-So, as the classic said and what all companies use now, it is better to write code quickly and working, than to write it for 10 years and get a very complex architecture where no senior can figure it out.

 ### Main Program Flow
 ![FLOW](doc/Flow.png)